13 Facebook Tools That Will Give You An Unfair Advantage

-Once you’ve created your first zap, you may find that there are a slew of other things you can do with it.
+Once you’ve created your first zap, you may find that there is a slew of other things you can do with it.
 Zapier is a killer marketing automation tool, well worth some research and testing.

 See more about how this lead management zap works in our blog post about Facebook lead ads.

 CONTESTS / QUIZZES / PROMOTIONS & MORE

 Need a multitool to make compelling quizzes?
 You got it.
 LeadQuizzes can help you with: surveys, website feedback, Net Promoter and much more.
 It’s also affordable (starting at $29 per month) and really easy to use.
 I’ve used it myself.

 If you want to boost engagement and generate more leads, this tool can definitely help.